adarwoo/modbus_relay/docs/user_manual.md

 2. Start the 'Relay Guarian' application, and select 'Recovery' from the menu.
 3. Configure the device as required
-4. Apply the new configuration and reset the device
+4. Apply the new configuration.
+This ends the recovery mode, and the device is operational with the new settings.

 > [!NOTE]
-> When activating the recovery mode, all relay operations are maintained.
+> The recovery mode maintains on-going relay operations.

+> [!TIP]
+> The recovery mode can also be ended by pressing the 'EStop reset' push button for another 3s.
+> The device then applies the programmed settings.

 ## EStop mode